As most of you all know, Seth proposed in Prague on Christmas Day, Dec. 25, 2015 on the St. Charles bridge!

 Because we were still jet lagged, we woke up around 5am the next day and headed out for the St. Charles bridge to see the sunrise.
 It was a great time to see the bridge since there were hardly anyone there except photographers.
 We went the previous night and it was packed with people.
 We were taking some photos and then Seth asked a stranger to help take a picture of us.
 That was when he got down on one knee and proposed!
 The photographer wasn’t expecting it but was a good sport in helping us capture the moment.

 It was a perfect day and he was right, the sunrise on the bridge was beautiful!

 That’s a bit weird to zoom in so much on my finger….but here’s the engagement ring he got me!
-It’s a traditional Irish ring called claddagh and it fitting since he has some Irish background in him.
-It represents love, loyalty and friendship.
-The hands holding the heart represents friendship, the heart represents love and the crown represents loyalty.
+It’s a traditional Irish ring called Claddagh and it is fitting since he has some Irish background in him.
+It represents love, loyalty, and friendship.
+The hands holding the heart represent friendship, the heart represents love and the crown represents loyalty.

-Seth has a great memory on how I talked about how I think it’s crazy that some people spend so much money on a ring and aren’t 100% sure that their partner is going to like it so he got me the claddagh ring as a temporary ring.
-It was very thoughtful of him and we were able to choose wedding rings together!
+Seth has a great memory on how I talked about how I think it’s crazy that some people spend so much money on a ring and aren’t 100% sure that their partner is going to like it so he got me the Claddagh ring as a temporary ring.
+It was very thoughtful of him as we were able to choose wedding rings together!